 Similar patterns of fire/rebuild/fire/rebuild are seen in all nearby communities that have "downtowns".
 Middlebury experienced its worst fires in 1875 and again in 1891 when an entire business block as well as the town's only bridge burned.
-The City of Vergennes has a similar history though the most recent fires happened in the 1950s

-Future Probability: State codes for commercial construction have fire protection embedded within the standards.
-In addition, the village's downtown blocks are being renovated and made more fire-resistant by their new owners as these properties change hands.
+The City of Vergennes has a similar history though the most recent fires happened in the 1950s made more fire-resistant by their new owners as these properties change hands.
 Bristol's downtown blocks, however, are still the buildings of highest risk and would have the highest impact on the community as a whole.
 Fortunately, the community is very supportive of the fire department as evidenced by a new firehouse constructed in 2016.
 This type of support serves to encourage new membership and keeps the firefighting ability of the town in good shape.